-A Press Release About Launching (Her Body not Yours) Campaign
+Press Release About Launching "Her Body not Yours" Campaign

-Today corresponds to 30 years of the “Global 16 Days Campaign against Gender-based Violence.
-The annual international campaign that kicks off on 25 November, the International Day for the Elimination of Violence against Women, and runs until 10 December, Human Rights Day.
+Today marks the 30th anniversary of the “Global 16 Days Campaign against Gender-based Violence; an annual international campaign starting on 25 November, the International Day for the Elimination of Violence against Women, and running until 10 December, Human Rights Day.
 This year, Tadwein for Gender Studies will launch a campaign to advocate against Female Genital Mutilation (FGM) in Egypt, in collaboration with the feminist organization Speak Up.

 Why Female Genital Mutilation (FGM)

-Although the prevalence of FGM has dropped among the girls aged 0-17 from 69% to 55% between the years 2005 and 2014, still one in three girls will still undergo the practice by the year 2030.
-Accordingly, Egypt will not be able to achieve the Sustainable Development Goals (SDG) 5.3, which aims to eliminate harmful practices including FGM by 2030 (UNICEF 2020).
+Although the prevalence of FGM has dropped among girls aged 0-17 from 69% to 55% between 2005 and 2014, one in three girls will have to undergo this practice by the year 2030, at this rate.
+Accordingly, Egypt will not be able to achieve the Sustainable Development Goal (SDG) 5.3, which aims to eliminate harmful practices including FGM by 2030 (UNICEF 2020).

-The support for FGM is most common among girls and women in rural areas and the poorest households as well as those who are older and have less education.
+Support for FGM is most common among girls and women from rural areas and the poorest households, as well as those who are older and have less education.
 (UNICEF 2020)

-Although, the Egyptian government has shown its commitment to ending FGM in Egypt through signing and ratifying many of the international human rights conventions and treaties related to the practice of FGM, approving relevant legislations, including the 2021 amendment to the FGM law, issuing strategies and formulating implementing national bodies.
-Yet, the progress made is slow and more efforts are needed in order to end this violent practice that Egyptian girls undergo on daily basis.
+The Egyptian government has shown its commitment to ending FGM in Egypt by signing and ratifying many of the international human rights conventions and treaties related to the practice of FGM, approving relevant legislations, including the 2021 amendment to the FGM law, issuing strategies and formulating national implementation bodies.
+Yet, the progress is slow and more efforts are needed in order to end this violent practice that Egyptian girls undergo on daily basis.

-This digital campaign aims to shed the light on the violation of this practice, rebut the myths around its benefits, hear true stories of girls and women who have undergone the practice and open a wide debate around women’s rights to bodily integrity.
+This digital campaign aimed to shed the light on the violation of this practice, refute the myths around its benefits, hear true stories of girls and women who have undergone the practice, and open a wide debate around women’s rights to bodily integrity.